gwappa/amorphys/docs/source/core/referrable.rst

 Referrable class
 ----------------

-.. py:class:: Referrable
+.. py:class:: referrable

     the base class being used to refer to anything "referrable" on the web.
     Both :py:attr:`name` and :py:attr:`uri` properties are required.

     .. py:attribute:: name

-        a human-readable ``string`` description of this object.
+        a human-readable ``string`` name of this object.

     .. py:attribute:: uri